Nick Additon: St. Louis Cardinals

 Prior to playing professionally, he attended Western High School in Davie and then Indian River State College before being drafted by the St. Louis Cardinals in the 47th round of the 2006 Major League Baseball Draft.
 He began his professional career the next year.

 He posted ERAs of 3.41, 2.23 and 3.11 in his first three seasons.
 Notably, in 2008, he was 9–5 with a 2.50 ERA for the Quad Cities River Bandits and 2–0 with a 0.50 ERA for the Palm Beach Cardinals.
 He was 9–6 with a 4.43 record for the Springfield Cardinals in 2010 and in 2011, he was 8-9 between Springfield and the Memphis Redbirds.
 He pitched for the GCL Cardinals and Memphis in 2012 and in 2013, he was 9–7 with a 4.10 ERA for Memphis.
 On November 4, 2013, Additon elected free agency.

 Baltimore Orioles

 On November 16, 2013, Additon signed a minor league deal with the Baltimore Orioles.
 He played 2014 with the AA Bowie Baysox and the AAA Norfolk Tides.
 Additon became a free agent after the season.

 Milwaukee Brewers

 On November 25, 2014, Additon signed a minor league deal with the Milwaukee Brewers.
-He was assigned to the AAA Colorado Springs Sky Sox.
+He was assigned to the Triple–A Colorado Springs Sky Sox.
 The Brewers released Additon on August 2, 2015.

-Second Stint with Baltimore Orioles
+Baltimore Orioles (second stint)

-On August 9, 2015, Additon returned to the Orioles and was assigned to Bowie.
-Additon played for Norfolk before he was released on August 3, 2016.
+On August 9, 2015, Additon signed a minor league contract with the Baltimore Orioles organization and was assigned to the Double–A Bowie Baysox.
+Additon played for the Triple–A Norfolk Tides before he was released on August 3, 2016.